olzd/gars/examples/snek/README.md

 The inputs fed to the network are:

+- the normalized Manhattan distance between the head of the snake and the food
 - the dangerous position next to the current heading (i.e. body or wall straight ahead, left or right)
 - the general direction of the food relative to the head position (i.e. left, right, up or down)
+- the general direction of the tail of the snake relative to the head position (i.e. left, right, up or down)
 - the current direction

 # Running the example